typedb/typedb/docs/pages/documentation/10-resources/faq.md

 Notice that you have to escape the dollars to stop the shell interpreting them.
 You can then pipe the output into a command or a file.

 {% include links.html %}

-## Comments
-Want to leave a comment?
-Visit <a href="https://github.com/graknlabs/docs/issues/25" target="_blank">the issues on Github for this page</a> (you'll need a GitHub account).
-You are also welcome to contribute to our documentation directly via the "Edit me" button at the top of the page.